A Spirit of Giving

 In the spirit of giving, LLNS has established the LLNS Community Gift Program.
-This year the LLNS Board of Governors has authorized an increase of $50,000 to the program funding which will now provide up to $150,000 to community organizations.
-Gifts can range in amounts from $1,000 to $10,000.
+This year the LLNS Board of Governors has authorized up to $150,000 to community organizations.
+Gifts can range in amounts from $500 to $10,000.
 Eligibility criteria and application follow.
-The primary focus of these gifts are programs and/or projects that support public K-14 science, math and engineering education; public K-14 special needs education and performing arts programs.
+The primary focus of these gifts are programs and/or projects that support public K-14 science, math, and engineering education (STEM); public K-14 special needs education, and performing arts programs (STEAM).

 The LLNS Community Gift Program is separate and distinct from the annual LLNL HOME (Helping Others More Effectively) Campaign.
 The HOME Campaign is one of the Tri-Valley and San Joaquin Valley's most generous annual employee-based charity drives.
 The fundraising drive occurs in October-December of each year.Gift Program Criteria

-The LLNS Community Gift Program is open to publicly funded California K-12 schools, community colleges, 501(c)(3) entities and government agencies serving the Tri-Valley (Livermore, Amador and San Ramon valleys), counties surrounding LLNL, including Alameda, Contra Costa and San Joaquin Counties.
+The LLNS Community Gift Program is open to publicly funded California K-14 schools, community colleges, 501(c)(3) entities and government agencies serving the Tri-Valley (Livermore, Amador, and San Ramon valleys), counties surrounding LLNL, including Alameda, Contra Costa and San Joaquin.
 Organizations must be sustainable and financially viable and will be asked to account for spending and program results.
 Additional criteria include:

 - Organizations that received gifts in the prior years but did not file an acceptable Gift Accountability Report by the due date are not eligible for the current program.